niaeashes/ultramarine/README.md

 ## Behavior

-"Behavior" is modeling values that vary over continuous time.
+"Behavior" is modeling values that vary over continuous time in FRP.

-Ultramarine defines Behavior as a value that is omnipresent in time.
+But Ultramarine defines Behavior as a value that is omnipresent in time.
 It means Behavior always provides value via .value property.
-(Pull)

 ## Event

 "Event" is Modeling which have occurrences at discrete points in time.

 Ultramarine defines Event as values that are interspersed in time.

-## Publisher

-Publisher sends the values to Subscriber as needed.
-Behavior is always Publisher and notifies Subscribers when the value changes.

 # Usecase